lilab-bcb/cumulus/docs/cellranger.rst

 	  - Force the web summary HTML and metrics summary CSV to only report on a particular chain type.
 The accepted values are: auto for autodetection based on TR vs IG representation, TR for T cell receptors, IG for B cell receptors, all for all chain types
 	  - TR
 	  -
+	* - scaffold_sequence
+	  - Scaffold sequence in sgRNA for Purturb-seq, only used for crispr data type
+	  - "GTTTAAGAGCTAAGCTGGAA"
+	  -
 	* - max_mismatch
 	  - Maximum hamming distance in feature barcodes for the adt task
 	  - 3
 	  - 3
+	* - min_read_ratio
+	  - Minimum read count ratio (non-inclusive) to justify a feature given a cell barcode and feature combination, only used for the adt task and crispr data type
+	  - 0.1
+	  - 0.1
 	* - cellranger_version
 	  - cellranger version, could be 2.0.2 (count only), 2.11, 2.2.0, 3.0.0, 3.0.2
 	  - "3.0.2"